ZafkoGR/ABSA/README.md

 1. Dataset: TripAdvisor with hotel reviews.
 2. Data cleaning: Cleaning from URLs, emojis and emoticons, unicode normalization, correction of spelling errors
-3. Data preprocessing: Data preprocessing includes tokenization, abstraction stop word, stemming and/or lemmatisation.
+3. Data preprocessing: Tokenization, abstraction stop word, stemming and/or lemmatisation.
 4. Sentiment tags: Taged data to match the scores 1-2 as negative, 3 as neutral and 4-5 as positive.
 5. Extract Facets: Use of Latent Dirichlet Allocation (LDA) algorithm to extract the views for each review.
-6. Sentiment Classification: Explore/development of at least 2 analysis models (LDA & BERT)
-of sentiment predicting sentiment (positive, negative, neutral) for each facet that is determined, using machine learning and deep learning techniques
+6. Sentiment Classification: Exploration/development of at least 2 analysis models of sentiment (LDA & BERT) predicting sentiment (positive, negative, neutral) for each facet that is determined, using machine learning and deep learning techniques.
 7. System evaluation: Evaluation metrics (e.g. F1-score, accuracy, precision,
 recall) to evaluate the performance of each model on feature extraction and classification tasks emotion.
 Use of cross-validation and other related techniques for assurance